-A. Statement of Financial Position as at December 31, 2020
+A. Statement of Financial Position as at December 31, 2021

-Cash and cash equivalents and Short-term Deposits - these items amounted to a total of USD 44,379 thousand as at December 31, 2020 compared to USD 33,841 thousand as at December 31, 2019.
+Cash and cash equivalents, Short-term Deposits and marketable securities - these items amounted to a total of USD 38,625 thousand as at December 31, 2021 compared to USD 44,379 thousand as at December 31, 2020.
+The decrease in these items resulted due to the dividend payment made on June 2021, and the classification of USD 5,020 thousand as long-term deposit.
+However, the profit for the period offset the impact of these two factors.

-The Company profitability during year 2020 attributed the increase.
 The Group's management believes, a solid financial position is an important factor in order to successfully overcome times of crisis.